Reduce Your Taxes for Coal & Other Mines

 - Your new mine begins producing minerals between January 1, 1995 and December 31, 2019

-- You expand the capacity of the mill that processes the ore from your mine by at least 25% compared to the fiscal year before the expansion
+- You expand the capacity of the mill that processes the ore from your mine by at least 25% in the fiscal year after the expansion compared to the fiscal year before the expansion

 - The expansion project is completed between January 1, 1995 and December 31, 2019

 The new mine allowance is calculated as 1/3 of your eligible capital expenditures from the development of the new mine or expansion project.
-Once the expansion is complete, add this amount to your Cumulative Expenditure Account (CEA) when you file your Mineral Tax Return.
+Once your new mine has begun commercial operations for the first time or your expansion is complete, add this amount to your Cumulative Expenditure Account (CEA) when you file your Mineral Tax Return.

 All of the Net Current Proceeds Tax you pay is tracked in your Cumulative Tax Credit Account (CTCA).
 In future years when you pay Net Revenue Tax, you can claim the cumulative tax credit on your Mineral Tax Return.
 The balance in your CTCA will then be deducted from the Net Revenue Tax you owe for the year.

 The reclamation tax credit is a refund of previously paid Net Revenue Tax.
 You’re eligible for this credit if your mine has reclamation costs but no current income to claim them against.
 For example, if you have reclamation costs but your mine has closed.

 To claim this credit, you must add your reclamation costs to your Reclamation Cost Account by completing a Reclamation Cost Election Schedule (PDF).
 The deadline to add reclamation costs to this account is six months after your mine's fiscal year end.
 You claim the reclamation tax credit when you file your Mineral Tax Return.